bbulpett/zebra-epl/README.md

 * `v_multiplier`: The vertical multiplier to use.
 * `h_multiplier`: The horizontal multipler to use.
 * `print_mode`: The print mode.
 Can be normal ("N") or reverse ("R").
-* `font`: The font size to use.
+* `font_size`: The font size to use.
 You can use values between 1 and 5.

 For the print modes, you can also use the constants: